thao786/autotest/README.md

 Thuy:
 - top banner resize when screen resize
-- add contact field and form
 - paginations
 - split editing click into 2 side by side forms
+- split log in screen into 2 side by side forms

-- highlight pageload: is this the result of a click or Js? if yes, user needs to remove the step
+- highlight pageload: is this the result of a click or JS? if yes, user needs to remove the step
 - make click dropdownlist copyable